 One night after dinner prepping in the early days of self-quarantine, I saved a Vidalia onion bottom and propped it in a glass of water.
 I ended up propagating three plants out of it, and now I am an onion farmer.
-I named the source cutting after my grandmother, a difficult woman whose steady consumption of classist bigotry on Fox News has seemingly erased all her memories of growing up without running water and not speaking English.
+I named the source cutting after my grandmother who likes raw onions.
 She knows about the plant.
 She does not know she’s its namesake.
 I’m saving that revelation for her deathbed.

-Earth Day was this past week, and Michael Grunwald at Politico wrote a fantastic essay about the fact that this pandemic is disproving the trendy opinion that corporations are the primary perpetrators of carbon emissions, and therefore refusing a plastic straw does not make a lick of meaningful difference.
+Earth Day was this past week, and Michael Grunwald at Politico wrote a fantastic essay about the fact that this pandemic is disproving the trendy opinion that corporations are the primary perpetrators of carbon emissions.
 The reality, Grunwald pointed out, is as clear as the skies over the pleasantly carless LA freeway system.
 The responsibility of curbing climate change isn’t, alas, just Jeff Bezos’ problem (though one could amass a Webster’s-thick list of worldly problems he could fix with his folding money alone): all our collective footprints have the potential to level mountains.
 You have to do your part as a person to protect the planet, and you also have to rage against the machine.
 Time to get real, he says: you can’t keep ordering the Wagyu beef and shaking your fist at Amazon.

 It’s also worth noting that in the last few months on social media (the final frontier of the do-nothing virtue signaler), some people have claimed the recent descent in carbon emissions due to global quarantine measures is a sign that this pandemic has a purpose.
 That the widespread disease is the Earth’s way of telling us to chill the fuck out already.
 I will not go that far.
 First of all, if the Earth had that kind of passive aggressive mojo, do you really think she would have waited till now to flex on us?
 I suspect the transmission of zoonotic diseases to humans is actually a pretty direct consequence of our capitalist compulsion to poach, rape, and pilfer every last viable element from the ecosystem that gave us life.
 Bats, civets, et al, were minding their own business and actually doing some very good things for the environment before they became endangered and encroached upon by ignorant hominid activity, let us be real.